 Who has the tidiest tent of all?

-You can swat a skeeter but since ALL spiders are supposed to be left alone, having your own spider proof tent may just convince a reluctant kid to actually look forward to attending summer camp at Goshen Scout Reservation!
+You can swat a skeeter but since ALL spiders are supposed to be left alone, having your own spider proof tent may just convince a reluctant kid to actually look forward to attending Camp Goshen!

-The SansBug tent is a much cheaper alternative to a small heavy glass tank prone to cracking for use as a reptile enclosure.
+The SansBug pop up screen tent is a much cheaper alternative to a small heavy glass tank prone to cracking for use as a reptile enclosure.
 It has fiberglass poles which are lighter than the steel rods (which can also rust) in a grow tent.

-And then there are bearded dragons that take refuge INSIDE a SansBug to protect them from toxic bugs and humans!
+Bearded dragons taking refuge inside a SansBug to protect them from toxic bugs and humans!

 The SansBug has also been used as a giant insect terrarium to house monarch butterfly caterpillars, a bird tent, a bonding tent for sugargliders, and as a catio for cats and kittens.
 Since the SansBug is mostly mesh, it provides a 360 degree viewing window compared to the tiny ones which the grow tents have.
 Your pets can enjoy the fresh air and bask in the sun in their reptile enclosure tent!